max-pub/EpiSeq/lib/README.md

 ## 2. Source Filter
 The following filters can be applied to the source - data

-### 2.1.
-Date-Filter
+**from** all typing and location data **before** that date will be removed
-all typing-data and location-data outside the range of "from" and "till" values will be removed from the data-set
+**till** all typing and location data **after** that date will be removed

-### 2.2.
-Row-Filter
-filter out rows that have less than a given percentage of correctly decoded alleles.
-in the typing-data-example above (1.1), "sequence 3" has only 50% correctly decoded alleles, it would be filtered out by a "row = 51%" setting or above.
+**rows** filter out rows that have less than a given percentage of correctly decoded alleles. in the typing-data-example above (1.1), "sequence 3" has only 50% correctly decoded alleles,  it would be filtered out by a "row = 51%" setting or above.

-### 2.3.
-Column-Filter
-filter out columns that have less than a given percentage of correctly decoded alleles.
-in the typing-data-example above (1.1), "allele 2" as only 33% correctly decoded values, "column = 34%" would remove that column from further processing
+**columns** filter out columns that have less than a given percentage of correctly decoded alleles. in the typing-data-example above (1.1), "allele 2" as only 33% correctly decoded values, "column = 34%" would remove that column from further processing

-### 2.4.
-Location-Filter
-Some location-records might be incomplete, missing ward, room or date-values.
-Those records can be removed to reach a higher-quality data-set
+**rooms** location records without room-data will be removed
+**wards** location records without ward-data will be removed
+**open-ends** location records without **till**-date will be removed
+**pseudonymize** location-IDs, sequence-IDs, patient-IDs and room,ward,clinic-names will be replaced with random strings